Gexkill/sweng2/CI/src/index.md

 * JEE: Java enterprise edition
 * SVN: apache subversion, it is a version controller system, the successor of CVS **OR VCS?**
 * CVS: Concurrent versions system, the first(/older/former/...?) version controller system **gilles : I don't think it's the firts, it's a successor of SCCS**
+* Context: Contextual Information, it's a design pattern where the the main information are stored inside one object and this object is used to pass everything
+* Apache tomacat catalalina: It's an opensource web server developed by apache foundation (not oracle) for and only for servlets.
 **WRITE acronyms find in the code**

 ## Reference documents
 * Assignment document: Code inspection.pdf